circleci/circleci-docs/jekyll/_cci2/env-vars.md

 Since every `run` step is a new shell, environment variables are not shared across steps.
 If you need an environment variable to be accessible in more than one step, export the value [using `BASH_ENV`](#using-parameters-and-bash-environment).

-## Setting an Environment Variable in a Job
+## Setting an environment variable in a job

 To set an environment variable in a job, use the [`environment` key]({{ site.baseurl }}/2.0/configuration-reference/#job_name).